 - Meals during school holidays: Children are out of school for two weeks in April and August and for two months at the end of the year (November and December).
 We provide both breakfast and lunch each day for all children at a central location.

 - Family food aid: If a family is in a particularly dire situation, they can request family food aid and we provide basic foodstuffs to get them through the short-term problem.
-Each case worker is given an allocation of food to disseminate to the neediest families.
+Each Case Manager is given an allocation of food to disseminate to the neediest families.

 - Health monitoring and basic medical care: In 2009 we started a program to monitor the health of the children in the program.
 We provide a nurse during the Saturday Program who does routine “well-child” exams on a rotating basis and sees children who are ill.
 If a child becomes ill their parent or guardian comes to the office for a voucher and then visits a clinic for treatment.